Charles Dickens' "Christmas Carol" Play - Music and Sound Effects

 Many drama troupes staging Dickens' "Christmas Carol" need professional quality pre-recorded music and sound effects.
 I offer music and SFX cues that can support any dramatized version of Dickens' famous novel.

 TO ORDER: See below for prices and how to pay.
-The pre-recorded music cues and pre-recorded sound effects tracks can either be downloaded as MP3 files, or shipped via regular mail in the form of audio CDs.
+The pre-recorded music cues and pre-recorded sound effects tracks can be downloaded as MP3 files.

 A Christmas Carol music and sound effects tracks come from Tony Palermo's very faithful script adaptation of Charles Dickens’ classic story of Christmas.
 However, hundreds of troupes producing other adaptations of the tale have used the music and sound effects tracks created to support my radio and stage "Carol" scripts.
 I offer orchestral pre-recorded music tracks of Victorian Christmas carols and spooky ghost music.
 The instrumentation is brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, wine glasses (glass harmonica), choirs and strings.